SiliconLabsSoftware/docs-matter/sld297-matter-wifi-dic/index.md

 ### Remote User Setup (MQTT Explorer)

-A remote user is used to check the state of Matter device.
+A remote user is used to check the state of a Matter device.
 In this context, MQTT explorer is used as a remote user.
 See [MQTT explorer setup and configuration](./mqtt-explorer-setup.md).

 ### Building Matter DIC Application using Simplicity Studio